-Since the beginning of the pandemic in February 2020, there have been 177,977 deaths within 28 days of a positive COVID-19 result and 195,962 deaths with COVID-19 on the death certificate across the UK.
-For Hull, there has been 921 deaths within 28 days of a positive COVID-19 result and 942 deaths with COVID-9 on the death certificate.
-Please note, these figures are updated daily so check the latest UK Government figures here.
+Since the beginning of the pandemic in February 2020, there have been 188,649 deaths within 28 days of a positive Covid-19 result and 188,127 deaths with Covid-19 on the death certificate across England.
+For Hull, there has been 1,051 deaths within 28 days of a positive Covid-19 result and 1,033 deaths with Covid-9 on the death certificate.
+Please note, these figures are updated weekly so check the latest UK Government figures here.

-The COVID-19 vaccination programme began in the UK on 8 December 2020 and since then over 142 million vaccinations have been given.
-The vaccines are delivered through two primary doses and a booster dose; eligible individuals (those over 70 years and immunosuppressed) are also offered spring boosters.
+The Covid-19 vaccination programme began in the UK on 8 December 2020 and since then over 144 million vaccinations have been given.
+The vaccines are delivered through two primary doses and a booster dose; eligible individuals (those aged over 50 years and immunosuppressed) are also offered seasonal boosters.
 For more information on the vaccination offer, you can visit the NHS website here.
-The COVID-19 vaccination programme was rolled-out across the UK by using an invitation-based prioritisation programme based on age and health risk.
+The Covid-19 vaccination programme was rolled-out across the UK by using an invitation-based prioritisation programme based on age and health risk.

-Although individuals may not develop symptoms of COVID-19 after vaccination, it is possible that they could still be infected with the virus and could transmit to others.
+Although individuals may not develop symptoms of Covid-19 after vaccination, it is possible that they could still be infected with the virus and could transmit to others.
 Several studies have estimated vaccine effectiveness against hospitalisation, indicating high levels of protection particularly after three doses.
-The vaccines (Moderna, Astrazeneca and Pfizer) offer high levels of protection (over 90%) against mortality for COVID-19 Alpha and Delta variants.
+The vaccines (Moderna, Astrazeneca, Novavax and Pfizer) offer high levels of protection (over 90%) against mortality for Covid-19 Alpha and Delta variants.
 The UK Health Security Agency are continuously monitoring vaccine effectiveness and publish regular reports here.

-Across the country there are inequalities emerging in the COVID-19 vaccination programme uptake.
-Among those aged 12+ years in England, 93.0% of people have had their first dose, 86.9% have had their second dose and 68.3% have had a booster or third dose.
-Among those aged 12+ years in Hull, the vaccination uptake is lower, with 78.2% of people having their first dose, 73.1% having their second and 54.8% having their booster or third dose.
+Across the country there are inequalities emerging in the Covid-19 vaccination programme uptake.
+Among those aged 12+ years in England, 78.0% of people have had their first dose, 74.4% have had their second dose and 59.2% have had a booster or third dose.
+Among those aged 12+ years in Hull, the vaccination uptake is lower, with 76.1% of people having their first dose, 71.5% having their second and 54.6% having their booster or third dose.
 Please note these figures are continuously updating and so for the latest vaccination uptake figures visit the UK Government website.